6km/react-quran/README.md

 ## Features

--   ⚡ High-Quality Text Rendering: It doesn't use SVGs to render pages; it uses the official Hafs font of the Mushaf.
+- ⚡ **High-Quality Text Rendering:** Uses the official Hafs font of the Mushaf, avoiding the use of SVGs to ensure high-customizability.
--   🎨 Customizable Layout: Easily adjust the styles to fit your app needs.
+- 🎨 **Customizable Layout:** Easily adjust the styles to fit your app needs.
--   📦 Lightweight and Fast: Minimal impact on your app's performance.
+- 📦 **Lightweight and Fast:** Designed to have a minimal impact on your application's performance.
--   📘 TypeScript support: It comes with TypeScript support!
+- 📘 **TypeScript Support:** Fully compatible with TypeScript.

 ## Usage